Unbiased Learning of Deep Generative Models with Structured Discrete Representations

-This gradient differs from the SVI gradient by the final term: because SVI's inner loop optimizes $\omega$ with respect to the true loss $\mathcal{L}$, $\frac{\partial \mathcal{L}}{\partial \omega} = 0$ for conjugate models. \citet{svae} train their SVAE by dropping the correction term and optimizing via the SVI update equation, yielding biased gradients.
+Let $\mu_\eta$ be the expected sufficient statistics of $q(\theta;\eta)$.
+Exponential family theory tells us that $\frac{\partial \mu }{\partial \eta} = F_\eta$ \citep{khan2018fast, malago2011towards}, allowing \citet{svae} to derive the natural gradients of the SVAE loss: This gradient differs from the SVI gradient by the final term: because SVI's inner loop optimizes $\omega$ with respect to the true loss $\mathcal{L}$, $\frac{\partial \mathcal{L}}{\partial \omega} = 0$ for conjugate models. \citet{svae} train their SVAE by dropping the correction term and optimizing via the SVI update equation, yielding biased gradients.

 There are two challenges to computing unbiased gradients in the SVAE.
-First, in the structured mean field case $\frac{\partial \omega}{\partial \eta}$ involves computing an implicit or unrolled gradient, as described in Sec.~\ref{sec:SME}.
+First, in the structured mean field case $\frac{\partial \omega}{\partial \eta}$ involves computing an implicit or unrolled gradient, as addressed by our numerical methods in Sec.~\ref{implicit}.
 Second, including the correction term in the gradient costs us a desirable property of the SVI natural gradient: for step size less than 1, any constraints on the distribution's natural parameters are guaranteed to be preserved, such as positivity or positive-definiteness.

 We resolve this issue by reparameterizing $\eta$ into an unconstrained space, and computing natural gradients with respect to those new parameters.
 Letting $\tilde{\eta}$ be an unconstrained reparameterization of~$\eta$, such as $\eta = \texttt{Softplus}\{\tilde{\eta}\} = \log(1+ e^{\tilde{\eta}})$ for a positive precision parameter, we have: